mohammadadeel00/mohammadadeel00/README.md

 - 👀 I’m interested in AI/ML
 - 🌱 I’m Mastering the Spark of Innovation
 - 💞️ I’m looking to collaborate on with projects in AL/ML/DL/Computer Vision
-- 📫 How to reach me at m.adeelsoomro99@gmail.com
+- 📫 You can reach me at m.adeelsoomro99@gmail.com

 <!---
 mohammadadeel00/mohammadadeel00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.